Kahreiru/OnkoDICOMSegDemo/readme.md

-This is a prototype of the functionality which has been proposed to be added to the program [OnkoDicom](https://onkodicom.com.au/) an open source medical research software which has been used in a wide variety of areas including areas africa intended to improve the ability for radio-oncologists to develop methodologies to help patients.
+This is a prototype of the functionality which has been proposed to be added to the program [OnkoDicom](https://onkodicom.com.au/) an open source medical research software which has been used in a wide variety of areas including areas in Africa, intended to improve the ability for radio-oncologists to develop methodologies to help patients.

 This specific functionality which is being prototyped is the ability for the user